New Buy Rating for Ball (BLL), the Technology Giant

-Northland Securities analyst Gus Richard maintained a Buy rating on Ball (BLL) today and set a price target of $80.00.
-The company’s shares closed last Thursday at $66.69.
+In a report released today, Gus Richard from Northland Securities assigned a Buy rating to Ball (BLL), with a price target of $80.00.
+The company’s shares closed last Monday at $63.41.

-According to TipRanks.com, Richard is a 5-star analyst with an average return of 19.8% and a 64.6% success rate.
+According to TipRanks.com, Richard is a top 100 analyst with an average return of 22.2% and a 65.6% success rate.
 Richard covers the Technology sector, focusing on stocks such as Advanced Micro Devices, Power Integrations, and Enphase Energy.

-Ball has an analyst consensus of Strong Buy, with a price target consensus of $78.00.
+Ball has an analyst consensus of Moderate Buy, with a price target consensus of $78.56, representing a 22.5% upside.
+In a report issued on May 8, RBC Capital also maintained a Buy rating on the stock with a $74.00 price target.

 See today’s analyst top recommended stocks >>